dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/multiple-file-processing.md

 func addImageSourceStateListener(_ listener:DSImageSourceStateListener) -> BOOL
 ```

+**Parameters**

+`listener`: An object of [`DSImageSourceStateListener`](auxiliary-classes/image-source-state-listener.md).

+**Return Value**

+A BOOL value that indicates whether the `DSImageSourceStateListener` is added successfully.

 ## removeImageSourceStateListener

 Removes a `DSImageSourceStateListener` from the Capture Vision Router.

-**Parameters**

-`listener`: An object of `DSImageSourceStateListener`.

-**Return Value**

-A BOOL value that indicates whether the `DSImageSourceStateListener` is removed successfully.

 <div class="sample-code-prefix"></div>
 >- Objective-C